tomalamb/tomalamb.github.io/_pages/about.md

 In the past, I used to a be a little better at mathematics and was also breifly a teacher.
 You can find relavent material in the resources section.

-I'm currenlty also a team memeber of OxAI.
-If interested, please feel free to check out my blog posts where I try to give an accessibly complete and rigours (while hopefully being accessible) on various topics in ML and mathematics (/will when I stop procrasitinating this... ).
+I'm also a OxAI team memeber.
+If interested, please feel free to check out my blog posts where I try to give a complete and rigorous (while hopefully being accessible) on various topics in ML and mathematics (/will when I stop procrasitinating this... ).
+Paper chasing to learn new topics and ideas can be rather tedious and time consuming, so I hope that I can help a little bit with this :).

 Feel free to reach out by email to chat or discuss anything ML related!